StevenGann/stevengann.github.io/_posts/2025-09-03-Embeddings.md

 ### Size and Efficiency: Small Models, Big Impact

 Compared to Large Language Models, embedding models are remarkably compact and efficient.
-While LLMs require tens of gigabytes to multiple terabytes of storage and massive computational resources, embedding models typically range from tens of kilobytes to hundreds of megabytes.
+While LLMs require tens of gigabytes to multiple terabytes of storage and massive computational resources, embedding models typically range from tens of kilobytes to hundreds of megabytes, with most production models like `all-MiniLM-L6-v2` being 22-90MB and sentence transformers ranging 100MB-400MB.
 This size difference reflects their focused purpose—instead of learning to generate coherent text, they only need to learn meaningful representations.

 ```mermaid
 graph TD